KeturahDev/Banana-Bakery/README.md

 ## Setup/Installation Requirements

+  ###Installing .NET Core

+  #### macOS
+  * Download a .NET Core SDK from Microsoft Corp
+  * Open the file (this will launch an installer which will walk you through installation steps.
+Use the default settings the installer suggests.

+  #### on Windows
+  * Download the 64-bit .NET Core SDK from Microsoft Corp.
+  * Open the .exe file and follow the steps provided by the installer for your OS.

+  ### Installing This Application

   1. Click on the *clone or download* button of this repository.
 You can download the project file clicking the **"Download Zip"** button, double clicking the file in downloads, and navigating to the index.html file and double clicking that. *Or*, you can copy the link that pops up when you've clicked the *clone or download* button above this README.md file...
   2. Navigate to your terminal, where you have previously installed git (if you have not done this yet, go ahead and do so now).
   3. In terminal, change your directory to desktop, and then type **git clone https://github.com/KeturahDev/Banana-Bakery.git**.